 If your toddler or preschooler has something special like a teddy, blanket or favourite pair of pyjamas, it might also help to pack these for overnight stays.

 Letting carers know about your child’s sleep needs

 It’s a good idea to describe your child’s sleeping habits to carers so they can keep your child’s routine the same when he’s away from home.

 If the carer hasn’t looked after your child before, you could leave some notes about what you normally do and when.
 For example, ‘Bottle-feed at 6 pm, bath at 6.30 pm, and bed at 7 pm’.

 Most child care centres will follow your child’s regular feeding, sleeping and play routines.
-If you notice changes in your child’s routine when your child comes home, talk with carers.
+If you notice changes in your child’s routine when your child comes home from care, talk with the carers.

-Just as you would make sure your child’s sleep environment at home is safe, make sure you are confident your child is safe when sleeping
+Just as you would make sure your child’s sleep environment at home is safe, make sure you’re confident your child is safe when sleeping

 away from home.